American Dad! season 5: Production

 The main cast consisted of Seth MacFarlane (Stan Smith, Roger, Greg Corbin, among others), Wendy Schaal (Francine Smith), Rachael MacFarlane (Hayley Smith, among others), Scott Grimes (Steve Smith) and Dee Bradley Baker (Klaus Heissler, among others).
 Several new characters were created and introduced in Season 5.
 The character of Sidney—a persona of Roger who escapes to start a life of his own—was introduced in the episode "The One That Got Away".
 He was voiced by the series creator Seth MacFarlane.
 Avery Bullock's wife, Mariam, who was kidnapped and held hostage by terrorists for three years, was also introduced and voiced by Jean Smart.
 Amy, one of Lisa Silver's friends and a frequent bully of Steve, was introduced during this season.
 Amanda Seyfried provided the voice for the character.
 J.K.
 Simmons provided the voice of Mr. McCreary, the founder and chairman of a local Bible print shop, and Reginald the Koala, another "volunteer" from the CIA's secret brain-swap program.
 He is voiced by Donald Fullilove until midway through next season, where writer Erik Durbin provides the voice.
 Other guest stars who made multiple appearances as recurring characters from previous seasons were Patrick Stewart as Avery Bullock, Stan's boss at the CIA and Mike Barker as Terry Bates, who briefly returned in the episode "Daddy Queerest".

 Starting with season 5, the opening sequence of the series was revamped.
 Instead of Stan picking up a newspaper with a different headline on it, there is now a recurring gag of Roger appearing in different disguises from under the dashboard.
 Stan's interaction with the family and his commute from his house to the CIA have also been modified.
+This would remain the series' intro for 17 seasons, until being replaced with Season 22's opening sequence.